eraj2587/React-App/README.md

 CUSTOMIZATION
 -Download exention Prettier and Simple react snippet -Font for Ayu MirageMod and make font size 15 and weight 200

+-To check
+Lazy loading of component
+-logging - papertrail
+-fuse theme for react
+-maintain changelog
+-react query
+-newline.co - all books
+-d3.js for chart
+-skeketon loading - instead of loadbar
+-graphql
+-CASL for defining scope in js

+-